 In addition, we monitor current and emerging developments continually, and issue timely audit planning and other reminders.
-These reminders emphasize areas noted during inspections as well as other key topics of interest to our regulators, including the International Forum of Independent Audit Regulators (IFIAR).
+These reminders emphasize areas noted during inspections as well as other key topics of interest to our regulators, including the International Forum of Independent Audit Regulators (IFIAR), the Public Company Accounting Oversight Board (PCAOB) and the American Institute of CPAs (AICPA).
 These topics include professional skepticism, group audits, revenue recognition and engagement quality reviews.